This page explains intrinsic value of put options and how it changes with underlying price.

-In the article about strike price and intrinsic value of call options we learned that intrinsic value is the difference between the market price of the underlying stock and the option’s strike price.
-It moves together with the stock price, but can’t be negative.
-However, we only talked about calls.
+Intrinsic value of a call option is the difference between the market price of the underlying stock and the option’s strike price.
+Therefore intrinsic value moves together with the underlying stock price, but can’t be negative.
+This is for calls.

 With put options, which give their owner a right to sell the stock, the relationship is different, or, as you would probably expect, just inverse.
-Let’s review the Microsoft example from the call options article.
-It’s OK to spend some time on this, as the concept of intrinsic value and call vs. put difference is crucial for understanding options and discovering the vast possibilities they offer in terms of trading.
+Let’s review the Microsoft example from the call options page.
+It is OK to spend some time on this, as the concept of intrinsic value and call vs. put difference is crucial for understanding options and discovering the vast possibilities they offer in terms of trading.

-To sum up, quantify, and highlight the difference between call and put options and their intrinsic value, you can have a look at the basic intrinsic value formulas.
+To sum up, quantify, and highlight the difference between call and put options, see the basic intrinsic value formulas.